Black and yellow graphic that reads: Community Development Lending Explained: Construction Loans.

 Capital Impact has financed a predevelopment loan to Chestnut Neighborhood Revitalization Corporation (CNRC) to assess the feasibility of constructing The Ivory, a five-story, mixed-used, mixed-income development in the Chestnut neighborhood of Austin, Texas.
 The Ivory’s construction is expected to preserve the history, legacy, and culture of Chestnut, once a flourishing artistic, cultural, and commercial hub for the African-American community.

-Engaging Stakeholders and Building Partnerships
+Engaging Stakeholders & Building Partnerships

 Predevelopment loans not only provide the financial means for planning but also facilitate collaboration and partnership building.
 Developers can leverage these loans to engage with stakeholders, including community members, local organizations, and government agencies.
 Through consultations, workshops, and community meetings, developers can gather valuable input, build consensus, and establish partnerships that enhance the overall project design and increase its positive impact.